To become a leading teaching, learning and resource center of China for students, educators, community groups, civic organizations, and businesses.

 Gang Wang 王刚: Mandarin Instructor

 Mr. Gang Wang holds a Master's degree of Chinese language and literature from Hebei University, the partner university of Xavier University of Louisiana Confucius Institute.
 Mr. Wang has been a Chinese language instructor in the College of International Exchange and Education at Hebei University since 2005.
-Mr. Wang has also taught Mandarin to non-Chinese speaking students in Mongolia and Russia and brings rich Chinese language teaching experience to Xavier.
+Mr. Wang has also taught Mandarin to non-Chinese speaking students in Mongolia and Russia.
+He brings rich Chinese language teaching experience to Xavier.

 Shu Peng 彭姝: Administrative Specialist